trinodb/trino/docs/src/main/sphinx/connector/iceberg.md

 * - `iceberg.split-manager-threads`
   -  Number of threads to use for generating splits.
   -  Double the number of processors on the coordinator node.
+* - `iceberg.metadata.parallelism`
+  - Number of threads used for retrieving metadata.
+Currently, only table loading is parallelized.
+  - `8`
 :::

 (iceberg-fte-support)=